-The History of Mountain Light Unitarian Universalist Church began in the fall of 1998, when the realization of a dream for offering a liberal, alternative religious group in north central Georgia was begun.
+The History of Mountain Light Unitarian Universalist Church (MLUUC) began in fall 1998, when the realization of a dream for offering a liberal, alternative religious group in north central Georgia began.
 A few ads resulted in well attended public meetings from which a core of supporters emerged.
-Moral, emotional, and financial support came from Georgia Mountains UUC in Dahlonega GA, from the larger Unitarian Universalist Association of Boston MA, and the Mid-South District.
+Moral, emotional, and financial support came from Georgia Mountains Unitarian Universalist Church in Dahlonega GA, from the larger Unitarian Universalist Association (UUA) of Boston MA, and the Mid-South District.
 Georgia Mountains UUC became our sponsoring congregation.

-A steering committee and teams formed by December of 1998 provided what was needed to sustain the group – available space, program development, and children’s religious education.
+A steering committee and teams formed by 1998 December provided what was needed to sustain the group – available space, program development, and children’s religious education.
 For many months we alternated services between Blue Ridge GA and Ellijay GA, meeting twice monthly.
-We found our first home with weekly services in the Catholic Church Annex in Ellijay GA in September of 1999.
+We found our first home with weekly services in the Catholic Church Annex in Ellijay GA in 1999 September.

-In 2007, we moved to the Gilmer Arts & Heritage Association building in downtown Ellijay GA.
-On 2007 September 23, we had our first service in GAHA in Ellijay GA.
-We were there nearly four years, but had mostly Sunday-only space.
+In 2007, we moved to the Gilmer Arts & Heritage Association (GAHA) building in downtown Ellijay GA.
+On 2007 September 23, we had our first service at GAHA.
+We were there nearly four years, but we were reduced to a Sunday-only space.

 On 2011 April 03, we moved into the “The Church on the Hill” in Cherry Log GA, which we voluntarily vacated a few months later for the larger congregation of Cornerstone Baptist Church, whose building was lost to lightning.
-So, on 2011 July 10 we moved to the nearby Cherry Log Mountain Pavilion, while we considered a more permanent arrangement with opportunities for religious education and more fellowship to further our mission of offering a home for liberal religion in the north central Georgia mountains.
+So, on 2011 July 10, we moved to the nearby Cherry Log Mountain Pavilion, while we considered a more permanent arrangement with better opportunities for religious education and fellowship to further our mission of offering a home for liberal religion in the mountains of north central Georgia.

 We found a more permanent home on Tails Creek Road early in 2012, a space that we could use seven days a week, twenty-four hours a day.
-We held our first service there on 2012 March 11 and began converting the former Mountain Creek Log Cabin Store into a more functional church, adding a new front entrance, signage, RE space, etc.
+We held our first service there on 2012 March 11 and began converting the former Mountain Creek Log Cabin Store into a more functional church, adding a new front entrance, signage, space for religious education, etc.

 To read about the history of the Unitarian Universalist Association, please click here.